 Not to be overlooked is that your spouse may have his or her own claim for loss of support and services (a consortium claim).
 Without significant injuries to the injured plaintiff, juries are commonly reluctant to award large amounts of money to a spouse.
 Nonetheless, if your spouse has been negatively affected and suffered losses due to your injuries, then he or she has a claim for “consortium damages.”
 Such losses could include a spouse who may now have to absorb a heavier workload in order to do those things around the house that you used to do before your injuries, as well as the impact to your personal lives.

-I have summarized the most common types of damages seen in a Florida personal injury claim.
+McPherson & Thomas, P.A. summarized the most common types of damages seen in a Florida personal injury claim.
 There may be other types of damages due to unique circumstances involved in your claim, so this section is not intended to provide you with legal advice.
-You should call us for a FREE CONSULTATION so that I can discuss the specific facts of your case with you.
-Feel free to call me at 727-848-8892
+You should call us for a FREE CONSULTATION so that our personal injury attorneys can discuss the specific facts of your case with you.
+Feel free to call us at 727-848-8892

 Emily's True Story

 After Getting Terrible Advice from Her First Attorney, Emily Hired Us to Takeover

 Emily is a young woman in her 20s who hired a "mass marketing" firm.
 Like many people, Emily thought the person on the billboard must be a great attorney with so many billboards in town.
 She did not understand that law firms who use "mass marketing" also adopt an assembly line approach to cases.
 Emily's case was moving too quickly.
 When I met with her, she had $20,000 in unpaid medical bills and an attorney telling her that she should accept a $25,000 offer because that was "all she was legally entitled to receive."
 When Emily raised questions and refused to accept the offer, her attorney quit on her, sending her a letter telling her to get a new lawyer!